chrispsommers/DASH/test/confgen2/README-confgen-enh.md

 ![confgen-apps](confgen-apps.svg)

 ## SAI-Challenger Integration
+The figure below depicts the integration of the *dashgen* configuration generator and the SAI-Challenger pytest framework.

+The generator is one of several options to produce SAI configuration *records* which are applied to the DUT via one of several possible APIs, including saithrift, sairedis, gNMI, etc. The generator can provide streaming records which are translated on-the-fly into appropriate device API calls.

+In addition, the generator can produce texttual representations (e.g. JSON, YAML) of configuration records for usage as stored configurations which the framework can consume as test data input.
+Configuration files can be produced by other means including other scripts, text-editors, etc.

+Finally, the framework can use literal configuration declarations represented as JSON, YAML, Python structures, etc. embedded directly into test-case code.
+This makes the most sense when the test cases are relatively simple.

+Due to schema and/or semantic differences, a separate gNMI configuration generator might be preferred vs. translating the canonical SAI records into equivalent gNMI records for application to the gNMI interface.

 ![confgen-saichallenger.svg](confgen-saichallenger.svg)
 # TODO
 * Reconcile the param dicts vs. param attributes obtained via Munch, use of scalar variables inside performance-heavy loops etc. There is a tradeoff between elegance, expressiveness and performance.